Learn more about the Asia Institute through videos of recent events, seminars and workshops.

 Immigration in Diversified Australia: Current Temporary and Permanent Settlement Patterns in Australia

 Chair: Professor Ruth Fincher, President, Academic Board and Professor of Geography, University of Melbourne; with Professor Graeme Hugo AO, ARC Australian Professorial Fellow, University of Adelaide and Professor Lesleyanne Hawthorne, International Workforce, University of Melbourne

 Immigration in Diversified Australia: Access to Public Goods and Social Equity

-Chair: Mr Hakan Akyol, Director, Office of Multicultural Affairs and Citizenship, Victoria; with Ms Maria Dimopoulos, Managing Director, MyriaD Consultants, Member of the Federal Government's 2011 Access and Equity Inquiry Panel and Professor Paul Smyth, Professor of Social Policy at the University of Melbourne, and General Manager of the Research & Policy Centre at the Brotherhood of St Laurence
+Chair: Mr Hakan Akyol, Director, Office of Multicultural Affairs and Citizenship, Victoria; with Ms Maria Dimopoulos, Managing Director, MyriaD Consultants, Member of the Federal Government’s 2011 Access and Equity Inquiry Panel and Professor Paul Smyth, Professor of Social Policy at the University of Melbourne, and General Manager of the Research and Policy Centre at the Brotherhood of St Laurence